 Inclusive Teaching and Mentoring (graduate and undergraduate)

-- This award honors faculty who teach courses in which the learning environment is explicitly designed to be inclusive so that all students can flourish.
+- This award honors faculty who teach courses in which the learning environment is explicitly designed to be inclusive and equitable so that all students can flourish.
+These faculty attend to both course design and classroom dynamics, leveraging students’ strengths and resources while reducing or eliminating opportunity gaps.

 - This award may also honor faculty who serve as role models or mentor students beyond the classroom.